128technology/docs/README.md

 Alternatively if you prefer, you can run the server just with `docker`.

 1. Ensure you have installed `docker`.
-2. Build the image with `docker image build -t 128t-docs .`
+2. Run `docker image build -t 128t-docs .` to build the image.
-3. Create the container with `docker create --name 128t-docs --publish 3000:3000 128t-docs`
+3. Run `docker create --name 128t-docs --publish 3000:3000 128t-docs` to create the container.
-3. Run `docker start -a 128t-docs `
+4. Run `docker start -a 128t-docs `to start the container.

 That's it.
 Point a browser to http://localhost:3000 to see the fruits of your labor.